foundation-model-stack/fms-hf-tuning/examples/trainercontroller_configs/Readme.md

             ```
         1. To access the first value in window of evaluation metric `eval_loss`, here is the illustration `history_window["metrics"]["eval_loss"][0]`.
 In the above YAML, the last element is accessed as follows: `history_window["metrics"]["eval_loss"][-1]`.
         1. Similarly, the `history_window["metrics"]["global_step"][0]` is global_step at the time of generation of this evaluation metric and `history_window["metrics"]["epoch"][0]` is the corresponding epoch.
-        1. Similar approach is followed to access training loss (i.e. `history_window["training_loss"]["loss"][0]` givest the first training loss).
+        1. A similar approach is followed to access training loss (i.e., `history_window["training_loss"]["loss"][0]` gives the first training loss).

-    - *Trigger:* There is also a trigger event to decide when the `rule` needs to be evaluated.
+    - *Trigger:* There is also a trigger event to decide *when* the `rule` needs to be evaluated.
 This event has to be one of the trainer events listed [here](https://huggingface.co/docs/transformers/v4.41.3/en/main_classes/callback#transformers.TrainerCallback).
+The choice of even to trigger on allows for more control, e.g., controlling the times at which we should consider early training termination.
-    - *Rule:* The `rule` is a python statement which could use the metric name (e.g. `loss` in the above case) to define conditions which, when satisfied (it is a boolean condition and should evaluate to True to be satisfied) will trigger the operation(s) listed in `operations`.
+    - *Rule:* The `rule` is a python statement which could use the metric name, e.g., `loss` in the above case, to define boolean conditions which, when satisfied, will trigger the operation(s) listed in `operations`.
     - *Operation:* The `operations` section lists the operations that could be performed when the `rule` is satisfied (i.e. condition becomes True).
 Currently, we support only one type of operation class `HFControls` (In this particular example, the class and corresponding operation name `hfcontrols` are not specified explicitly as they are considered default and can be omitted).
 The `HFControls` class supports all operations listed below.
 More on these operations can be found [here](https://huggingface.co/docs/transformers/v4.41.3/en/main_classes/callback#transformers.TrainerControl).
         - `hfcontrols.should_training_stop`: Stops the training.
         - `hfcontrols.should_epoch_stop`: Interrupts the current epoch.